 - Be aware of the current political situations by listening daily to the television or radio if available.
 If this is not possible, ask friends, host family, and colleagues to share with you any relevant information they learn.
 In case of an emergency, advisories may be made to the general public through the media.
 In case of an emergency, remain in contact with the on-site staff.

 - Make sure that you are registered with the closest U.S. (or your country of citizenship) Embassy or Consulate.
 Registration is strongly recommended and can be done online.
-For more information, consult the State Department's information on travel registration.
+For more information, consult the State Department's information on the Smart Traveler Enrollment Program.

 - When in large cities and other popular tourist destinations, avoid places frequented by North Americans: bars, discos, and fast food restaurants associated with the U.S., branches of U.S. banks, American churches, U.S. businesses and offices, U.S. Consulates or Embassies.